pymupdf/PyMuPDF/docs/recipes-stories.rst

 -----

+.. _RecipesStories_I:

-How to create a simple grid layout
+How to Create a Simple Grid Layout
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By creating a sequence of :ref:`Story` objects within a grid created via the :ref:`make_table<Functions_make_table>` function a developer can create grid layouts as required.